erasmus-without-paper/ewp-specs-api-iias-approval/README.md

 -------

 This document describes the **Interinstitutional Agreements Approval API**.
-This API allows heis to approve agreements sent by the other partner in the [Interinstitutional Agreements API][iias-api].
+This API allows HEIs to approve agreements sent by their partners in the [Interinstitutional Agreements API][iias-api].
 Like the [Interinstitutional Agreements API][iias-api], this API is not required in EWP mobility flow.